charliedevelopment/vagrant-craft-environment/README.md

 ### Customized Ruleset

 Keep in mind the PSR-2 style requires spaces instead of tabs, so a slightly modified ruleset needs to be used in order to fit with our current standards.
 Thankfully, PHPCS allows for modification of its ruleset, either through providing a `--standard=/setup/phpcs-ruleset.xml` switch to its command line parameters, or more conveniently, it searches for a `phpcs.xml` file in the folder of the code being checked, and every parent folder thereof.
 It is then recommended that the `phpcs.xml` file from the `/setup` folder is included in plugin projects.
-For reference, there are other ruleset files within the `/setup` driectory as well, with additional suffixes based on their deviations from the standard.
+For reference, there are other ruleset files within the `/setup` directory as well, with additional suffixes based on their deviations from the standard.

 ## Further Considerations